-The 2016 Folklife Festival will take place Wednesday, June 29, through Monday, July 4, and Thursday, July 7, through Sunday, July 10.
-It will be located on the National Mall, between Fourth and Seventh streets, adjacent to the Smithsonian’s National Air and Space Museum.
-Admission to the Festival is free and hours are from 11 a.m. to 5 p.m. each day, with evening dance parties at 5:30 p.m. and circus performances at 7 p.m.
+The Festival will be held Thursday, June 29, through Tuesday, July 4, and Thursday, July 6, through Sunday, July 9, on the National Mall between Seventh and 12th streets.
+Admission is free.
+Festival hours are from 11 a.m. to 5 p.m. each day, with evening dance parties at 5:30 p.m. and circus performances at 7 p.m.

 Smithsonian Folklife Festival

-Hours: 11 am to 5 pm, with special events taking place most evenings beginning at 6:30 p.m.
+Hours: 11 am to 5 pm, with special events taking place most evenings.